SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 ## Logged data

-The learner has access to a logged labeled dataset that has been collected according to a known pre-determined policy, and the goal is to learn a classiﬁer that predicts the labels accurately over the entire population, not just conditioned on the logging policy.
+The learner has access to a logged labeled dataset that has been collected according to a known pre-determined policy, and the goal is to learn a classifier that predicts the labels accurately over the entire population, not just conditioned on the logging policy.

 Works:
 - Active Learning with Logged Data [2018, Arxiv]